 Why Are Google Answer Boxes Important?

-Being on the Google’s answer box will do you a big favor, making you appear on Google’s first page not once, but twice.
+Being on the Google’s answer box will do you a big favor, making you appear on Google’s first page in the limelight.

 From an SEO perspective, being listed within Google’s rich answer boxes will offer you a lot of SERP “landscape”.
 If you “own” answer boxes on the important keywords in your niche, you will most likely dominate your business field, from an SEO point of view.